-Smart LayerTM systems are comprised of inactive layers located near the outside of the stack that have been designed and proof tested for the MAWP of the appropriate process stream(s).
-They are equipped with connections for a pressure monitor, pressure relief valve, and a nitrogen charging port.
+Smart Layer is a warning system comprised of inactive layers located on the outside of the stack that have been designed and proof tested for the full design pressure of the adjacent process stream(s).
+They are equipped with connections for a pressure monitor, pressure relief valve, and a Nitrogen charging port.
+The purpose of Smart Layer is to alert operators when a critical threshold of thermal stress damage has occurred, prior to any external leak occurring.